 What Is Connecticut’s Statute of Limitations for Accountant Malpractice?

-The state law restricting the amount of time you have to file a malpractice case falls under Connecticut’s general tort statute of limitations.
+The state law limiting the time to file a malpractice case falls under Connecticut’s general tort statute of limitations.

 You have three years from the date of the alleged misconduct to initiate litigation for tort-based professional negligence claims.
 There are certain exceptions that extend this statute of limitations, but they are limited.
-If the particular malpractice action is based on a breach of contract, such claims would be governed by a six-year statute of limitations
+If the malpractice claim is based on a breach of contract, it is governed by a six-year statute of limitations.

-Because of this limited time to file a claim, you should take action as soon as you suspect that you may have a case for accountant malpractice.
-Please contact StangerLaw LLC, and an experienced accounting malpractice lawyer will help you navigate the procedural rules applicable to your particular case.
+Please contact StangerLaw LLC for assistance.
+Our experienced accounting malpractice lawyer can help you navigate the procedural rules applicable to your particular case.

 Contact an Experienced Connecticut Accounting Malpractice Attorney About Your Case